PolITiGenomics

 April 28th, 2010

-Lawrence Lessig uses Sen. Scott Brown’s (R-MA) inability to explain why he opposes the financial reform bill as further reason that the way we fund elections (or, rather, politicians) needs to be reformed.
+Lawrence Lessig uses Sen. Scott Brown’s (R-MA) inability to explain why he opposes the financial reform bill as further reason that .

 Scott Brown, Massachusetts’ new senator, opposes legislation in Congress that would strengthen regulations for Wall Street.